codewithgen/blackjack-game/blackjack-game/README.md

 # Blackjack Game

-This is a card game to simulate Blackjack created by following a scrimba course on learning JavaScript.
+I created a web app to play Blackjack card game by following a scrimba course on JavaScript.

 ## Table of contents